 High levels indicate a high possibility of sepsis, that is, a higher likelihood of a bacterial cause for the symptoms.
 They also suggest a higher risk of progression to severe sepsis and then to septic shock.

 Moderate elevations may be due to a non-infectious condition or due to an early infection and, along with other findings, should be reviewed carefully.
 Decreasing procalcitonin levels in a person being treated for a severe bacterial infection indicate a response to therapy.

 The procalcitonin test is not a replacement for other laboratory tests.
 Rather it is additional information that help earlier treatment.

 Early detection of systemic bacterial infections, including bacterial pneumonia and bacterial meningitis, is important because they can be life-threatening and can be readily treated.
-However, the inappropriate use of antibiotics in cases where the illness is not bacterial in origin may cause delays in proper treatment, can encourage the development of antibiotic resistant organisms, and is unnecessarily costly.
+However, the inappropriate use of antibiotics in cases where the illness is not bacterial in origin may cause delays in proper treatment, can encourage the development of antibiotic resistant organisms.

 The procalcitonin test is being studied in additional populations, expanding beyond critically ill ITU patients.
 As more data are gathered, the clinical usefulness of procalcitonin will be better understood and its intended use(s) more fully defined.

 Should a procalcitonin test be performed every time a person is seriously ill?